Science

 The mapped progression of key knowledge, skills and vocabulary, as well as opportunities to work scientifically through practical experiences, ensure that our children understand, feel safe and comfortable.

-They are able to be responsible for their own learning, plan and conduct experiments, use equipment to test their theories and work with peers to explore and explain concepts.
+Children are responsible for their own learning.
+They plan and conduct experiments, use equipment to test their theories and work with peers to explore and explain concepts.
 They are encouraged to make mistakes and helped to learn from them, not see them as failures.

 Finally, our children are ready.
 They are ready to be independent, secure scientific learners who can be resilient and apply their knowledge in different situations and contexts, across the curriculum and the wider world.